diCaminha/studying/microservices_node_udemy/fund_microservices.md

     With Microservices we do this differently: We use a **Event Bus** to handle event notifications (some happened) or receive info.

+## Pros and Cons of Async communication
+A first advantage would be that Service 4 has zero dependency on other services!
+We might say that the dependency of Service 4 on the others is an indirect dependency, since the service 4 can still answer requests even if all other services are down.